 A: The total amount is determined by the amount our sponsors contribute as well as the amount raised through advertisement sales, ticket sales, fundraisers, etc. You do not have to win the title to earn a significant scholarship amount.
 We offer scholarships in multiple categories.

 Q: What will I be required to do if I win Miss Spokane?

 A: Your year of service and state preparation is what you make it!
 You will have the chance to make appearances in public events throughout Spokane and surrounding areas.
-You will be required to attend a “Spring Forum” weekend (typically early May) with other state titleholders and to compete in the Miss Washington competition (late June/early July).
+You will be required to attend a “Spring Forum” weekend (May 5-7, 2023) with other state titleholders and to compete in the Miss Washington competition (June 25-July 2, 2023).
 Your education, employment, and family are very important and we will work with you to minimize conflicts with these priorities as your schedule is set for the year.
 We will meet with you after you are crowned to determine your goals for your year of service and state preparation.
 Typically, March and April are spent focusing on your state paperwork.
 Then, May and June are spent focusing on preparing for the state competition (practice interviews, perfecting your talent, competition wardrobe, stage presence, etc.)